lambdamikel/Common-Lisp-Persistency-Manager/README.md

 package](https://github.com/ha-mo-we/Racer/blob/master/source/racer-persistence.lisp)
 is this extended version.

-Since 1998, I have used this small software pacakge for every Common Lisp / CLIM application that I wrote.
+Since 1998, I have used this small software package for every Common Lisp / CLIM application that I wrote.
 You can also find it in my [Tangram Solver](https://github.com/lambdamikel/Common-Lisp-Tangram-Solver)